 Research Support Units

-Research and Development OfficeThe Research and Development Office exists to grow the University of the Western Cape’s capacity for innovative, ground-breaking research.
 We serve as a catalyst to promote, support, strengthen and grow the research enterprise at UWC.
-We aim to achieve this by providing services and resources to faculty, staff and postdoctoral fellows that stimulate research and other creative endeavours.
-We also aim to facilitate and enhance partnerships and collaborations between faculty, government, foundations, industry, and global research enterprises.
-Lastly, we are key role players in developing infrastructure and policy that promote creativity and entrepreneurial culture.
+We aim to achieve this by providing an inclusive, multicultural and holistic research development services and resources to faculty, staff, postdoctoral fellows and postgraduate students that stimulate research and other creative endeavours.
+We also aim to facilitate and enhance partnerships and collaborations between faculty, postgraduate students, government, foundations, industry, and global research enterprises.

 - Advise researchers and postgraduate students about their data-intensive research and research data management needs

 - Coordinate multi-disciplinary data-intensive research activities and postgraduate student training

 - Organise research data management courses following the Carpentries approach

 - Provide in-house data-intensive research computing infrastructure and support

 - Facilitate access to regional, national, and international data-intensive research computing infrastructure and support

 eResearch Scientist: Dr Frederic Isingizwe Nturambirwe - NRF Y-rated Researcher

 Research Data Specialist: vacant